 Below is an example of interlinking within posts.
 I’ll usually put “related articles” before the links.

-Facebook is difficult, there's no way around that.
-The algorithm is constantly changing and it may seem harder than ever to get traffic from the social media website.
+The algorithm is constantly changing, and it may seem harder than ever to get traffic from the social media website.

 7. Google Analytics